 You know that pesky little “Page isn’t found” message you get from time to time when your browsing through a website?
 That’s a 404 error.
 A 404 error happens when content that you are trying to access no longer exists.
 404 errors can be quite a malfeasance when it comes to website performance (i.e. speed) and as a result, they must be properly identified and taken care of.

 This is especially the case if these broken links are still generating traffic.
-Fortunately, handling the problem doesn’t have to be a hassle as there are a number of tools and resources you can use to identify and address 404 erros such as Google Webmaster Tools and Xenu’s Link Sleuth.
-There are also a number of plug-ins available for those who use platform such as Wordpress, but keep in mind that a large amount of plug-ins will negatively impact your site’s performance and as a result, they should ideally be used sparingly.
+Fortunately, handling the problem doesn’t have to be a hassle as there are a number of tools and resources you can use to identify and address 404 errors such as Google Webmaster Tools and Xenu’s Link Sleuth.
+There are also a number of plug-ins available for those who use platform such as WordPress, but keep in mind that a large amount of plug-ins will negatively impact your site’s performance and as a result, they should ideally be used sparingly.

 6. Reduce redirects